katieraby/northcoders-news-API/README.md

 Queries
 * This route should accept the following queries:
- - limit, which limits the number of responses (defaults to 10)
+    - `limit`, which limits the number of responses (defaults to 10)
- - sort_by, which sorts the articles by any valid column (defaults to date)
+    - `sort_by`, which sorts the articles by any valid column (defaults to date)
- - p, stands for page which specifies the page at which to start (calculated using limit)
+    - `p`, stands for page which specifies the page at which to start (calculated using limit)
- - sort_ascending, when "true" returns the results sorted in ascending order (defaults to descending)
+    - `sort_ascending`, when "true" returns the results sorted in ascending order (defaults to descending)

 ```http